gorodnitskiy/yet-another-lightning-hydra-template/README.md

 > doesn't apply by Hydra config parser.

 In template, it is implemented as a decorator `utils.register_custom_resolvers`, which allows to register all custom resolvers in a single place.
-It supports Hydra's command line flags, which requires to override config path, name or dir.
+It supports Hydra's command line flags, which are required to override config path, name or dir.
 By default, it allows to replace `__loss__` to `loss.__class__.__name__` and `__metric__` to `main_metric.__class__.__name__` via such syntax: `${replace:"__metric__/valid"}`.
 Use quotes for defining internal value in `${replace:"..."}` to avoid grammar problems with hydra config parser.